Duet3D/RepRapFirmware/README.md

 Support, issues and suggestions
 ===============================
-If you wish to obtain support, report suspected firmware issues or make suggestions for improvements, please use the forum at https://forum.duet3d.com/ so that other users of RepRapFirmware can help you or comment on your suggestions.
+If you wish to obtain support, report suspected firmware issues or make suggestions for improvements, please use the forum at https://forum.duet3d.com/ so that other users of RepRapFirmware can help you or comment on your suggestions. **I am not accepting any new Issues via github** due to repeated inappropriate use of this facility.

 Pull requests
 =============